fuzzylogicxx/fuzzylogic/posts/async-await.md

 - But in the case of promise rejection, it throws the error, just as if there were a `throw` statement at that line.
 - That `throw` will cause execution of the current function to stop (so the next statements won't be executed), with control passed to the first `catch` block in the call stack.
 If no `catch` block exists among caller functions, the program will terminate.
 - Wrapping an `await` in a `try...catch` is a really nice and well-suited pattern for including error handling, providing flexibility and aiding readability.

+## `async` functions

+Using the `async` function declaration (i.e. `async function f()`):
+- defines an _asynchronous function_ i.e. a function whose processes can operate independently of other processes and can respond at its own convenience.
+- always returns a promise.
+So regardless of what it might appear to be returning, rest assured that this return value will be implicitly wrapped in a resolved promise.
+- allows us to use `await`.

 Here’s a `try...catch` -based example.
 (NB let’s assume that we have an HTML list and that function `load()` is triggered by clicking a “load more posts” button and that the `fetchURL` endpoint returns some HTML):